xpirit-training/innovationday-lightweight-k8s/README.md

 The application was konverted from compose using kompose.

 Afterwards the manifests were modified:
-- change service to nodeport (only necessary if not using ingress)
+- add nodeport service (only necessary if not using ingress)
+- add loadbalancer service (if metallb used)
 - add ingress

 ```bash